tasneem524/Guess-the-number/README.md

 ## 🕹️ Features
 - Random number generation using Python's random module
-- Hot / Cold hints to guide your guess
+- Low/High hints to guide your guess
 - Lives system — lose a life on every wrong guess
 - Play again option after each round